-Asset management are partially outsourced to Sampo.
-Because of If's operational structure with business areas Private, Commercial and Industrial operating through different legal entities and branch offices, a number of additional intra-group outsourcing arrangements have been established.
+Since the autumn 2021 the asset management is partially outsourced to Mandatum Asset Management Ltd. Because of If's operational structure with business areas Private, Commercial, Industrial and Claims operating through different legal entities and branch offices, a number of additional intra-group outsourcing arrangements have been established.
 For example, the procurement of IT services has been outsourced to the sister company If IT Services A/S in Denmark, which in turn has entered into agreements with IT providers.